dotnet/AspNetCore.Docs/aspnetcore/blazor/components/class-libraries-and-static-server-side-rendering.md

 Blazor encourages the development of an ecosystem of open-source and commercial component libraries, formally called *Razor class libraries (RCLs)*.
 Developers might also create reusable components for sharing components privately across apps within their own companies.
 Ideally, components are developed for compatibility with as many hosting models and rendering modes as possible.
 Static SSR introduces additional restrictions that can be more challenging to support than interactive rendering modes.

-## Understand the capabilities and restrictions of Static SSR
+## Understand the capabilities and restrictions of static SSR

 Static SSR is a mode in which components run when the server handles an incoming HTTP request.
 Blazor renders the component as HTML, which is included in the response.
 Once the response is sent, the server-side component and renderer state is discarded, so all that remains is HTML in the browser.